timmoorhouse/mega65-forth/README.md

 I haven't looked at geoForth yet, but intend to at some point.
 Making some sort of equivalent for the MEGA65 GEOS might be interesting, and give me an excuse to dig into GEOS a bit.
 No promises here though.

 Eventually, I want to sort out how to take advantage of more than 64K without breaking compliance with the Forth 2012 specification.
+It would be nice if we could move much of the standard dictionary to bank 1, for example.

 # BUILDING